 On the other hand, we urge you to continue talking with your friends, classmates, and teachers about microaggressions and other aspects of making Epicodus an inclusive community.

 We encourage students to become allies.
-An ally is a person that actively works to improve conditions for people from disadvantaged groups.
+An ally is a person who actively works to improve conditions for people from groups with less power.
 Working towards preventing and calling out microaggressions is a good start.
 However, there are many other ways we can be allies as well.

 We recommend checking out the following resources if you are interested in becoming an ally: